fatcerberus/spectacles/README.md

 to recover from.
 The higher the rank, the more recovery time is needed and the longer it will take before the unit's next turn arrives.

-Units can also choose to change to a defensive stance to guard against powerful blows or even counterattack at the cost of one or more lost turns.
-Pressing the key assigned to [X] in the engine configuration utility during move selection will switch between the Attack and Counter stances; the latter of which allows you to do additional damage with an attack in response to damage received.
-Pressing the key assigned to [Y] will instead allow you to switch to Guard Stance, which reduces damage from attacks and prevents secondary effects, such as the Zombie affliction caused by Electrocute.
+Battlers can also choose to change to a defensive stance to parry powerful blows and counterattack.
+Pressing the key assigned to [Y] in the engine configuration utility during move selection will switch the battler to Guard Stance, which reduces the damage taken from attacks and prevents secondary effects, such as the Zombie affliction caused by Electrocute.
 It cannot block statuses inflicted as a primary effect, however, such as that from Necromancy.
+Guarding is treated as a Rank 5 action; if the cooldown expires before the character is attacked, they will automatically return to Attack Stance.

+Note that when a melee (sword or contact) move is Guarded, the attack will miss outright.
+The opening thus created will allow the Guarding character to counterattack, dealing extra damage with their attack.

 Status Effects